The Importance of Personal Hygiene for Children

-Why is teaching Personal Hygiene for Children Important?
+Why is teaching Personal Hygiene to Children Important?

-Why hygiene is important?
-Good hygiene habits are key to ensuring the safety of your child and the children they interact with.
+Why is personal hygiene important and especially why is teaching children about hygiene important?
+The reason is, that good hygiene habits are key to ensuring the safety of your child and the children they interact with.

 As the old saying goes, prevention is better than cure.
 This is especially the case when it comes to young children keeping clean.